 Annual health care costs based on EDSS state are presented in Table 4.2.
-Annual costs reflect MS care including inpatient and outpatient visits, medical equipment, and other pharmaceutical interventions not related directly to DMTs.
-Hernandez used an extrapolation approach based on the data from Kobelt et al. to estimate average management costs by each level of EDSS (\$1115xEDSS + \$4593; R^2=0.995).
-This results in an increasing cost by EDSS, reflecting higher management of MS including the use of additional durable medical equipment, among other resources.
+Annual costs reflect MS care, including inpatient and outpatient visits, medical equipment, and other pharmaceutical interventions not related directly to DMTs.
+Direct health care costs were based on estimates from ICER's 2023 report.
+These were primarily derived from Bebo et al. (2022), adjusted for EDSS severity using cost relationships from Kobelt et al. (2006).
+Costs were inflated to 2024 USD.
 For the modified societal perspective, we included cost components of lost productivity (both reduced time at work and lost work time) and reduced earnings from early retirement.
+Gender- and age-specific unrelated health care costs and the cost of death were added to all health states.